ben-rnd/2EZConfig-V2/README.md

 - "Skip UI" option to boot directly into game once settings are set.
 Great for arcade like setups.
 - Multi DLL injection.
 If youve got your own EZ2 mods, 2EZconfig can inject them all in one place.
 - Support for 6th Trax "Remember 1st" mode.
 This mode is accesed by the game closing itself and opening an entirely different executable.
 2EZConfig handles this without a hitch.
+- Optional DDRAW fixes built in to improve visuals on modern hardware.

 ## Setup